rotheconrad/F100_Prok_Recombination/README.md

 for f in ${genomes_dir}/*; do python 00d/Workflow_Scripts/01a_rename_fasta.py -i $f; done
 ```

-Alternatively, the user can input their own desired prefix:
+Alternatively, the user can input their own desired prefix using the "-p" flag in which case the input filename is ignored.
+Replace "${name}" with anything you want:

 ```bash
 for f in ${genomes_dir}/*; do name=`echo basename $f | cut -d_ -f3`; python 00d/Workflow_Scripts/01a_rename_fasta.py -i $f -p ${name}; done
 ```

+So with -p my_genome the script will output:

+>\>my_genome_1
+>AATGGATCAGTCCGCCGACCGCGCCTGGAACGAATGTCTCGACATCATCCGGGACAATGT...
+>\>my_genome_2
+>GAGCCGCCAGAGCTTCACGACCTGGTTTGAGCCGCTGGAGGCCCACTCCTTGGAGGACGA...
+>\>my_genome_n
+>GGACGACCTGCGCAAGCTGACGATCCAACTTCCGAGCCGGTTTTACTACGAGTGGATTGA...

 ### Step 02: Inspect genome similarity

-(OPTIONAL) Check shared fraction vs ANI of your genomes (fastANI)
+(OPTIONAL) Check shared genome fraction vs ANI of your genomes using fastANI.

 It is a good idea to know how similar your genomes are to eachother.
-Sometimes you may split your genomes into two or more groups, or remove a few outlier genomes.
+Sometimes you may split your genomes into two or more groups, or remove a few outlier genomes based on their ANI distributions.
 This can be done manually as needed by removing the desired fasta files from ${genomes_dir} after reviewing the fastANI plot(s).

-The end result we want is a single file with all vs. all genome pairs.
-There are many ways to achieve and depending if you're running fastANI locally or on a cluster there are multiple parallization options.
+To generate our plot, we want single file with all vs. all genome pair results from fastANI.
+There are many ways to achieve this depending if you're running fastANI locally or on a cluster and how many genomes you have, there are multiple parallization options.
 Here is a simple example using the many to many option (consult the fastANI documentation and/or your clusters best practices for other options).

 ```bash
 # make a list of your fasta files with the path